deeppavlov/dream/README.md

 Enter your username and have a chat with Dream!

 #### HTTP API
 Once you've started the bot, DeepPavlov's Agent API will run on `http://localhost:4242`.
-You can learn about its API from the [DeepPavlov Agent Docs](https://deeppavlov-agent.readthedocs.io/en/latest/intro/overview.html#http-api-server).
+You can learn about the API from the [DeepPavlov Agent Docs](https://deeppavlov-agent.readthedocs.io/en/latest/intro/overview.html#http-api-server).

 A basic chat interface will be available at `http://localhost:4242/chat`.